ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 In June 2022 I (Yani) become the rOpenSci Community Manager.
 To do a good job in this kind of role it is essential to know your community, so as soon I started I dug in: reading our documentation, learning our processes and their metrics, and conducting interviews with team-mates and community members.

-In my previous experience working with scientific and technological communities of practice, I had used a tool called Social Network Analysis to understand the interaction of the members and plan strategies around the activities.
+In my previous experience working with scientific and technological communities of practice, in collaboration with Sandro, I had used a tool called Social Network Analysis to understand the interaction of the members and plan strategies around the activities.
 This served me well and I was looking forward to applying it to the rOpenSci community

 In this blog post we present how we have used this tool to better understand and manage the rOpenSci community.